-Snow-covered winter weather offers fun activities like sledding down the neighborhood hill or snowball fights in the neighbor's yard.
-That being said, winter weather can be difficult on your home.
-Severely cold conditions can encourage the water lines in your plumbing to freeze and burst, which can lead to significant water damage and long-lasting negative effects.
+Lots of snow and winter weather presents a great opportunity for a fun day sledding down the neighborhood hill or snowball fights in the neighbor's yard.
+However, winter weather can be hard on your home.
+Excessively cold conditions can encourage the water lines in your home to freeze and burst, which could result in severe water damage and long-lasting negative effects.

-If your pipes are frozen, you may want to call a plumber in to fix them.
-However, there’s a lot you can do to keep this from happening – and even a little prevention can go a long way.
+Once your pipes are frozen solid, you may want to call a plumber in Reinholds to handle the problem.
+However, there’s multiple things you can perform on your own to prevent this from happening – and even a little prevention can go a long way.

-How to Keep Pipes from Freezing in Your Home
+How to Prevent Pipes from Freezing Over in Your Home

-Sufficiently insulating exposed water lines is a great first step to keeping your pipes free of ice.
-You’ll likely locate lots of these materials from the local plumbing company, and could also already have some inside your home.
+Properly insulating exposed water lines is a solid first step to keeping your pipes free of ice.
+You’ll likely have access to lots of these materials from the local plumbing company, and could also already have some inside your home.

-Be mindful not to cover other flammable insulation materials where they may be caught on fire.
-If you don’t feel comfortable insulating the pipes yourself, contact your local plumbing services professional in to do the job.
+Try not to wrap other flammable insulation materials where they may light on fire.
+If you don’t feel confident insulating the pipes by yourself, contact your local plumbing services professional in Reinholds to handle the job.

-If you do decide to insulate the pipes by yourself, popular insulation materials for pipes consist of:
+If you do decide to insulate the pipes by yourself, common insulation materials for pipes consist of:

-- Wraps or roll insulation: Most plumbers, hardware stores and large retailers sell insulation – usually fiberglass, foam wraps or pipe sleeves – that you can wrap or fit around your pipes.
-They are sold in various lengths and sizes to suit the needs of your home.
+- Wraps or roll insulation: Lots of plumbers, hardware stores and big box retailers provide insulation – typically fiberglass, foam wraps or pipe sleeves – that you can wrap or fit around your pipes.
+They are sold in differing lengths and sizes to suit the needs of your home.

-- Newspaper: To some degree, newspaper can be used for insulation.
-If the weather is getting colder and you aren’t able to put in more insulation in time, consider covering uninsulated pipes in this.
+- Newspaper: In a pinch, newspaper can be used as an insulator.
+If the weather is going to get cold and you aren’t able to add insulation in time, try wrapping uninsulated pipes in this.

-- Towels or rags: If you miss the opportunity to add insulation and don’t have any newspaper handy, wrapping especially vulnerable pipes with towels or clean rags as a final effort can be just enough to keep the cold air off the pipes.
+- Towels or rags: If you aren’t able to install insulation and don’t have any newspaper handy, wrapping particularly vulnerable pipes with towels or clean rags as a last-ditch effort may be just enough to keep the cold air off the pipes.

-Another preventative step you can try to stop pipes from freezing in your home is to seal up any cracks that can permit cold air in your home.
-Focus on the window frames, which can let in surprisingly strong drafts.
-Not only should this help to stop your pipes from freezing, but it will have the extra benefit of making your home more energy efficient.
+An additional preventative step you can take to stop pipes from freezing in your home is to seal up any cracks that can permit cold air in your home.
+Keep an eye on the window frames, which can let in surprisingly intense drafts.
+Not only will this help to prevent your pipes from freezing, but it will have the additional benefit of making your home more energy efficient.

 Five More Ways to Keep Your Pipes from Freezing:

 - Open the cabinet doors.
-Opening the cabinet doors under the sinks and other rooms of your home that have pipes will allow more warm air from the rest of the room to flow near the pipes.
+Opening the cabinet doors underneath the sinks and other rooms of your home that have pipes will enable more warm air from the rest of the room to flow near the pipes.

 - Letting water drip.
-Keeping a flow of water by letting your faucets move even a small amount can help thwart frozen pipes.
+Letting water flow by letting your faucets move even just a little can help avoid frozen pipes.

 - Open interior doors.
-By opening doors between rooms or hallways, your home can be heated more evenly.
-This is especially important if you have a room that is generally colder or hotter than other rooms.
+By opening doors between rooms or hallways, your home can be heated more consistently.
+This is particularly important if you struggle with a room that is generally colder or hotter than other rooms.

 - Close the garage door.
-The exception to the open doors advice is the garage door, which you should keep closed – namely if your water lines can be found near or under the garage.
+The exception to the open doors advice is the garage door, which you should keep down – especially if your water lines run through the garage.

-- Keep the heat flowing.
-Experts encourage setting the thermostat at a uniform temperature and leaving it alone, rather than permitting it to get cooler at night.
+- Keep the heat consistent.
+Experts recommend setting the thermostat at a persistent temperature and leaving it there, rather than permitting it to get cooler at night.
 Set it no colder than 55 degrees.

-How to Keep Pipes from Freezing in an Unused Home
+How to Stop Pipes from Freezing in an Unused Home

-When you’re in your own home, it’s easier to realize when something goes wrong.
-But what added steps can you take to stop pipes from freezing in a vacant home or vacation home when the damage from a frozen pipe may not be discovered for days or even weeks?
+When you’re in your own home, it’s not difficult to recognize when something goes wrong.
+But what extra steps can you attempt to prevent pipes from freezing in a vacant home or vacation home when the damage from a frozen pipe may not be discovered for a while?

-As with the main residence, adding insulation to any exposed water lines, opening interior doors in the home and winterizing the vacant home are the best steps to attempt first.
+As with the main residence, adding insulation to any exposed water lines, opening interior doors inside the home and winterizing the vacant home are the best steps to attempt first.

-Additional Steps to Prevent Pipes from Freezing in an Empty Home:
+Added Steps to Stop Pipes from Freezing in an Unused Home:

 - Leave the heat on.
-Even though you aren’t going to be there, it’s best to keep the heat on – even if you adjust the thermostat down lower than you would if you were there.
-As with a primary residence, experts encourage keeping the temperature at no lower than 55 degrees.
+Even though you won't always be home, it’s best to keep the heat on – even if you turn the thermostat down cooler than you would if you were there.
+As with a primary home, experts suggest keeping the temperature at no colder than 55 degrees.

 - Shut water off and drain the lines.
-If you’re going to be out of the house for several weeks or are winterizing a rustic cabin or cottage, shutting the water off to the house and draining the water out of the water lines is an easy way to prevent pipes from freezing and bursting.
-Don’t forget to flush the water out of all appliances, including the hot water heater, or the toilets.
-Make sure you empty all the water from the pipes.
-If you’re unsure of how to flush the water from the pipes, or don’t feel comfortable performing it yourself, a plumber in will be happy to help.
+If you’re going to be away for a long time or are winterizing a vacation cabin or cottage, switching the water off to the house and emptying the water out of the water lines is an easy way to prevent pipes from freezing and bursting open.
+Don’t forget to clear the water out of any appliances, such as the hot water heater, or the toilets.
+Make sure you clear out all the water from the pipes.
+If you’re unsure of how to flush the water from the pipes, or don’t feel confident performing it on your own, a plumber in Reinholds will be delighted to help.